samratsen129/AndroidLAnimations/README.md

 # AndroidLAnimations
 Compilation of Material Design and Animations with RecyclerView

-The project uses Material design styles and themes and is tested till Android 4.0
+The project uses Material design styles and themes and should work from ICS devices to Lollipop

 ------------------------------------------------------------